bash - How can I iterate over .log files, process them through awk, and replace with output files with different extensions? -

 to understand how works, see:

-• globbing -- mechanism *.log replaced list of files extension.
+replaced list of files extension. - the classic

-• the classic for loop -- for infile in syntax, used iterate on results of glob above.
+syntax, used iterate on results of glob above. - parameter expansion --

 Comments